-Bright lights, bustling streets, seasonal events and exciting restaurants - you'll never be short of things to do in the busy metropolises of the East Coast USA.
-Whether it's grabbing a bagel and people watching in New York, exploring the antebellum architecture and charm of Savannah or relaxing on the beaches of Miami after a night on the town, travelling down the Atlantic coast is a brilliant way to explore and discover the Land of the Free as a surface sector on your round the world trip!
+Bright lights, bustling streets, seasonal events and exciting restaurants - you'll never be short of things to do on the East Coast USA.
+Whether it's grabbing a bagel and people watching in New York, exploring the antebellum architecture and charm of Savannah or relaxing on the beaches of Miami after a night on the town, travelling down the Atlantic coast is a brilliant way to explore and discover the Land of the Free!

 Next, head down to Philadelphia, only 1.5 hours by train from New York.
 Home of the Liberty Bell, the mighty city of Philly is one of the best places to learn more about American history.
 The Declaration of Independence and the US Constitution were both signed in Independence Hall and although a visit there is free, there are only a certain number of tickets per day, so collect one in the morning and plan your day around the allotted time.